 Students interested in forensic science and exploration should sign up for this two-week camp.
 Students will engage in various hands on experiences during the week including fingerprinting, examining evidence and crime scene investigation.
-Mon–Thurs, 9 a.m.–12:30 p.m.
+Mon–Thurs (NO CAMP ON JULY 4), 9 a.m.–12:30 p.m.
 Cost $350.
 Grades 5-9.

 Students entering Algebra II in September should participate in this program as they will receive instruction and guided practice while completing their summer packet.
 By the end of this course, students will be well prepared for the test on the summer packet material during the first week of school.
 Mon–Thurs, 9 a.m.–12:30 p.m.
 Cost $250.

 This two-week camp is designed to help students build confidence and independence in their studies.
 Students will learn the skills needed to be successful in school including note taking, organization, and planning.
 Students will learn about their own learning strengths and how to develop these strengths to be successful in the classroom.
 Mon–Thurs, 9 a.m.–12:00 noon.
 Cost $250.
 Grades 7-8.